-Even in the absence of an international coordinated climate price signal, there is a case to be made for unilateral pricing of CO2: besides correcting for the environmental externality of climate change, carbon pricing also constitutes an economically efficient sources of public finance, enabling governments to lower other distortionary taxes, as is well established in the "double-dividend" literature, and correcting misallocated investment behavior40.
+Even in the absence of an international coordinated climate price signal, there is a case to be made for unilateral pricing of CO2: besides correcting for the environmental externality of climate change, carbon pricing also constitutes an economically efficient sources of public finance, enabling governments to lower other distortionary taxes, as is well established in the "double-dividend" literature, and correcting misallocated investment behavior55.
 Thus raising revenue at low macro-economic cost, even moderate carbon pricing could be used by governments to foster desirable outcomes, which - by increasing political support - may ultimately lead to carbon prices closer to the social costs of carbon.
 Revenues could provide much-needed funds for investment into clean energy generation, but also for sustainable basic infrastructure, such as water, sanitation, telecommunication, transport or health.

-For example, a uniform carbon price of just USD 10 would create revenues of USD 400 billion in 2020, whereas the additional investment (beyond business as usual) providing global energy access by 2030 (SDG 7) is estimated at USD 36-41 billion annually72.
-Recent research shows that in a scenario consistent with 2°C warming above pre-industrial levels, domestic carbon pricing has substantial potential to close existing infrastructure investment gaps across sectors 73.
-Similarly, revenues from GHG pricing would be in the same order of magnitude as the "clean-energy investment gap", the global investments in the power sector including transmission, distribution and storage required for an ambitious mitigation scenario, estimated at around USD 800 billion^{40,74}.
+For example, a uniform carbon price of just USD 10 would create revenues of USD 400 billion in 2020, whereas the additional investment (beyond business as usual) providing global energy access by 2030 (SDG 7) is estimated at USD 36-41 billion annually85.
+Recent research shows that in a scenario consistent with 2°C warming above pre-industrial levels, domestic carbon pricing has substantial potential to close existing infrastructure investment gaps across sectors86.
+Similarly, revenues from GHG pricing would be in the same order of magnitude as the "clean-energy investment gap", the global investments in the power sector including transmission, distribution and storage required for an ambitious mitigation scenario, estimated at around USD 800 billion^{55,87}.

-Apart from climate change abatement considerations, there are various additional advantages from pricing carbon: the benefits of a low-carbon energy system transition triggered by carbon pricing to create additional employment and green growth, more efficient resource use and technological innovation are well-established75.
-Also, GHG-emission abatement has substantial cobenefits in other public domains, air pollution control and associated health benefits being the most prominent one 76.
+Apart from climate change abatement considerations, there are various additional advantages from pricing carbon: the benefits of a low-carbon energy system transition triggered by carbon pricing to create additional employment and green growth, more efficient resource use and technological innovation are well-established88.
+Also, GHG-emission abatement has substantial co-benefits in other public domains, air pollution control and associated health benefits being the most prominent one89.
 For example, around 6.5 Million premature deaths are currently linked to air pollution.
-The recent IEA report on energy and air pollution in half by 204077.
-Further co-benefits include decreased congestion and noise-levels in cities, increased energy access for the poor, especially in off-grid areas, and energy-security considerations40.
+The recent IEA report on energy and air pollution states that a small increase in energy investment could cut premature deaths from air pollution in half by 204090.
+Further co-benefits include decreased congestion and noise-levels in cities, increased energy access for the poor, especially in off-grid areas, and energy-security considerations^{32,55}.

 Programs and investments funded by the revenue will be more popular with voters than a new tax or levy.
 Careful determination of the right mix of revenue use and intelligent communication would help maximise the benefits of carbon pricing and enable rising prices.
 Instead of devoting all revenues to a single purpose, carbon pricing programs should involve some mix of clean energy investments, protection for low-income households and trade-exposed businesses, tax reductions, and direct payments or dividends.
-Getting the mix right requires close attention to the political economy of particular jurisdictions56.
-A recent report from Canada's Ecofiscal Commission shows how this can be done in a thoughtful and participatory way78.
-Table 2 outlines how the federal government acknowledged that each province has their own priorities, resulting in different sets of uses for carbon tax revenues.
-The costs of a clean energy transition will inevitably create winners and losers, however, through measures summarized in Table 2 costs could be smoothed over time, gradually nudging the possible in the direction of the optimal.21
+Getting the mix right requires close attention to the political economy of particular jurisdictions78.
+A recent report from Canada's Ecofiscal Commission shows how this can be done in a thoughtful and participatory way91.
+Table 3 outlines how the federal government acknowledged that each province has their own priorities, resulting in different sets of uses for carbon tax revenues.
+The costs of a clean energy transition will inevitably create winners and losers, however, through measures summarized in Table 3 costs could be smoothed over time, gradually nudging the possible in the direction of the optimal.26

-Table 2: Example of differentiated revenue-recycling priorities at subnational level.
-Source:Ecofiscal Commission, Canada78
+Table 3: Differentiated revenue-recycling priorities at subnational level in Canada.
+Source:91